Living Through Chronic Migraine – My Real Life

 I spent my evenings and weekends in a dark room.
 Attempting to decide when to take the prescription migraine medicine was such a battle because I only had so many.
 My family tried to be reassuring by saying the migraine frequency was simply due to the stress I must be under from school.
 I held on to that hope all the way through my graduation.

 I tried so hard to convince myself that this would pass; that it was just a stage I was going through.
 Unfortunately, no longer having studies did not change my chronic migraine attacks.
 I worked five days a week, but it was long hours.
-While I dressed business professional at work, I managed to be able to wear sunglasses most of the time.
+While I dressed in business professional attire at work, I managed to wear sunglasses most of the time.
 Some people had jokes about my sunglasses.
 They would say I was trying to act famous, etc. but the super dark sunglasses made my life more bearable.

 Around my work schedule, I started seeing neurologists and then headache specialists.
 I was subjected to a battery of tests to try to see what was causing the migraines.
 Despite every test imaginable, no one could offer an explanation.
 I felt like I was living in a nightmare.
 But I knew I had to push through the migraine and live some sort of life.